probcomp/Gen.jl/docs/src/index.md

 Unlike non-diff code, diff code has access to the argdiff value (using `@argdiff()`), and may invoke `@retdiff(<value>)`, which sets the retdiff value.
 Diff code also has access to information about the change to the values of random choices and the change to the return values of calls to other generative functions.
-Changes to the return vlaues of random choices are queried using `@choicediff(<addr>)`, which must be invoked after the `@addr` expression for that address, and returns one of the following values:
+Changes to the return values of random choices are queried using `@choicediff(<addr>)`, which must be invoked after the `@addr` expression for that address, and returns one of the following values:
 ```@docs
 NewChoiceDiff
 NoChoiceDiff